California Mileage Reimbursement: Labor Code 2802 Basics

 California has one of the strictest laws on vehicle reimbursement in the U.S. Now that you’ve read the entire article, it’s clear that you are required to fairly compensate your team for reasonable and necessary costs they’ve incurred while using their vehicles for business-related purposes.

-While that part is non-negotiable, you can choose between calculations that comply with CA labor code 2802 and mileage reimbursement legislation.
+While that part is non-negotiable, you can choose between several calculations that comply with CA Labor Code 2802 and current mileage reimbursement legislation.
 The most important takeaway when selecting a method is to ensure you’re not under compensating your employees, especially with today’s fluctuating gas (and other vehicle-related) prices.

-How Can Timeero Help Me Stay Compliant with California Mileage Reimbursement Law?
+How Can Timeero Help Me Stay Compliant With The California Mileage Reimbursement Law?

-Paper mileage logs and spreadsheets are error-prone and cumbersome methods of tracking mileage, so they belong in the past.
-They also waste a lot of your employees’ time that could be used for more productive tasks.
+Paper mileage logs and spreadsheets are error-prone and tedious methods of tracking mileage that belong in the past.
+They also waste a lot of your employees’ time that could be used on more productive tasks.

-To help you stay compliant with California mileage reimbursement law, Timeero has designed mileage tracking software that can accurately track your staff’s mileage, generate IRS-proof mileage logs, and much more.
+To help you stay compliant with the California mileage reimbursement law, Timeero has designed mileage tracking software that can accurately track your staff’s mileage and generate IRS-proof mileage logs.

-While employees are on the clock, the Timeero mobile app automatically starts tracking their business mileage whenever it recognizes driving speed.
+While employees are on the clock, the Timeero mobile app automatically starts tracking their business mileage when it recognizes driving speed.

 Besides having real-time insight into your employees’ location, Timeero lets you replay routes they’ve taken during working hours.

-As you can see, the breadcrumb trail of employees’ journey can help you promote employee accountability.
-If someone takes longer routes or drives too fast, you will know, so you can react on time and prevent any undesirable behavior.
+As you can see, the breadcrumb trail of an employee’s journey can help you encourage employee accountability.
+If someone takes longer routes or drives too fast, you will know.
+This allows you to address the problem quickly and prevent any further undesirable behavior.

 It’s important to know that mileage tracking occurs during business hours only, posing no threat to employee privacy.
-Moreover, Timeero needs no internet connectivity for mileage tracking, so even if you’re employees are in areas with weak or no signal, no miles will be lost.
-Data will be synced to the server when the app is back online.
+Timeero needs no internet connection for mileage tracking, so even if your employees are in areas with weak or no signal, mileage data will not be lost.
+Your records will be synced to the server when the app is back online.

-Timeero also has a Segmented Tracking featurethat lets you see how your employees spend their working hours.
-You can get detailed overview of:
+Timeero also has a Segmented Tracking feature that lets you see how your employees spend their working hours.
+With segmented tracking, you get an overview of business travel details such as location, distance, and the duration of each trip, as well as time spent on specific jobs and sites.

 Segmented Tracking: Entire workday at a glance

-Segmented tracking is easy and convenient: your employees just need to log in to their shifts, and the app will take care of tracking and recording all the vital information.
+Segmented tracking is easy and convenient to use.
+All your employees need to do is log in to their shifts and the app will take care of tracking and recording all of the necessary driving details.

 Timeero creates accurate and reliable time and mileage logs.